chamrat/Terract/readme.md

 ## Terract Application

-This application is developed to manage properties, landlords and tenants.
+This application is developed to manage properties and tenants by landlords or brokers.
 Below are the steps to set up it in a new environment.

 - Clone the code from bitbucket.
 Please checkout the code in develop branch for latest code.